-The third phase of the scheme started on 1st January 2013 and includes ceramic installations with a production capacity in excess of 75 tonnes of output per day, or with a total rated thermal input exceeding 20MW.
+The third phase of the EU ETS scheme started on 1st January 2013 and includes ceramic installations with a production capacity in excess of 75 tonnes of output per day, or with a total rated thermal input exceeding 20MW.
 Installations with reported annual emissions less than 25,000tCO2e were eligible for participation in the UK’s Small Emitter and Hospital Opt-out Scheme.

 We think the UK’s decision to leave the EU is an opportunity to consider a more holistic approach to reducing carbon emissions whilst maintaining the international competitiveness of industry.
 Alternatives to emissions trading must be investigated and implemented.

 File not listed below or in archive?
 Please try some of the following options:

 EU ETS Issue Note 123: Small emitter schemes and NIMs return (Members Only)

 EU ETS Issue 122 Completion of NIMS Data Collection – ACT NOW (Members Only)

 EU ETS Issue 121 – Implications of a No-deal Brexit on the EU ETS (Members Only)